 Easy 3 Ingredient Flaky Pie Crust: Perfect for Any Occasion

 Yes, but I do not recommend it.
 Rolling the dough in sugar seems like a good idea.
 However, the sugar is only on the surface, can burn, and is not evenly mixed into the dough.
 Instead, I recommend adding one tablespoon of sugar to the recipe and whisking the sugar into the flour as you would when mixing dry ingredients for a cake.
 This will ensure even distribution.

-How to Store Pie Dough
+- How to Store Dough

-How to Store Baked 3 Ingredient Pie Crust
+- How to Store a Baked Crust

-Freezer: Let the baked crust come to room temperature.
-Wrap it tightly in plastic wrap and place it in a resealable freezer bag.
-Label the bag with the date and type of crust, and store it in the freezer for up to 3 months.
+- Freezer: Bring the crust to room temp, wrap it in plastic, and place it in a freezer bag.
+Label it and freeze it for up to 3 months.

+Easy 3 Ingredient Flaky Pie Crust: Perfect for Any Occasion